Estonia's far-right EKRE party should not be written off

 “We will definitely not see the avid staunch support [for Ukraine] we’re seeing now from the Kallas government,” she underlined.

-The Centre party even had a long-term co-operation agreement with Russian dictator Vladimir Putin’s United Russia party and only cancelled it just after Moscow’s invasion in February 2022.
+The Centre Party even had a long-term co-operation agreement with Russian dictator Vladimir Putin’s United Russia Party and only cancelled it just after Moscow’s invasion in February 2022.
 It was then forced out of the government by Kallas in June, when she said that she needed to form a new coalition to handle the Ukraine crisis.

 Raimond Kaljulaid, an unaffiliated Estonian MP, told bne IntelliNews that an EKRE government would likely reduce aid to Ukraine and to its refugees.
-“I suppose the statement by Mr Helme – ‘We are not for Ukraine, we are not for Russia, we are for peace’ - sums it all up,” he says.
-“The policy they are pursuing is very much like that of Orbans’ Hungary: EKRE wants to limit military aid and send refugees back.”
+“I suppose the statement by Mr Helme – ‘We are not for Ukraine, we are not for Russia, we are for peace’ – sums it all up,” he says.
+“The policy they are pursuing is very much like that of Orban’s Hungary: EKRE wants to limit military aid and send refugees back.”

 EKRE did not reply to bne IntelliNews’ requests for a comment.

-EKRE first won sits at the 2015 general election but its big breakthrough came at the last election when it won 17.8% of the vote and took 19 seats in the 101-seat parliament.
+EKRE first won sits at the 2015 general election but its big breakthrough came at the last election, when it won 17.8% of the vote and took 19 seats in the 101-seat parliament.
 Its support has remained high, boosted by the high cost of living – Estonia has the highest inflation rate in the EU at an average of 19.4% last year.
+It pledges to continue using the country's polluting oil shale resources to keep energy prices low, and to go slow on the transition to a green economy.

 “I see three reasons why EKRE has remained so popular,” says Tonnisson.
-“I call it an ‘against party’ – it is against everything, against the EU, against political correctness, et cetera.
-In a way, they have built their strength of negativity.
+“I call it an ‘against party’ – it is against everything, against the EU, against political correctness, etc. In a way, they have built their strength of negativity.
 Secondly, they do throw a really good show locally, reaching out to the local small towns and communities.
 Third, in their communication, they target what I call ‘an average Estonian’, one not very educated and they tend to talk simply, without a plum in their mouth.
-That’s why in their language you will never hear the catchy words, like ‘innovation’, ‘harmony’, ‘inclusion’, ‘minorities’ and et cetera.”
+That’s why in their language you will never hear the catchy words like ‘innovation’, ‘harmony’, ‘inclusion’, ‘minorities’, etc.”

 Nevertheless, most analysts still give Kallas’ Reform party the biggest chance of forming a government.

-Tonis Saarts, Associate Professor of Comparative Politics at Tallinn University’s School of Governance, Law and Society (SOGOLAS), told bne IntelliNews that Kallas has not been very skillful at managing the country’s COVID-19 and cost of living crises but she has become very popular because of the way she has handled the war in Ukraine.
+Tonis Saarts, Associate Professor of Comparative Politics at Tallinn University’s School of Governance, Law and Society (SOGOLAS), told bne IntelliNews that Kallas has not been very skilful at managing the country’s COVID-19 and cost of living crises but she has become very popular because of the way she has handled the war in Ukraine.

 “It is very probable that the current prime minister will be in the best seat to form a new government, but we have to be ready either for EKRE leader Martin Helme's or Centre leader Juri Ratas’s governments,” he says.